Alisa was the scapegoat.

 A few years ago her father asked her to come to work for him.
-Alisa was shocked he considered her.
-She and her father had never been close, but Alisa saw this as a chance to do such a good job her father might finally be proud of her.
-The new job went well for a couple weeks–until her father asked her to lie and cheat on some financial forms.
+Alisa was shocked he asked her.
+She and her father had never been very close, but Alisa saw this as a chance to do such a good job in the hope her father might finally be proud of her.
+The new job went well for a couple weeks–until her father asked Alisa to lie and cheat on some financial forms.
 Alisa didn’t know what to do.

 For the first time in her life, her father had praised Alisa for her hard work and she felt their relationship was better than ever.
 On the other hand, Alisa felt rotten to go along with the sham.
-Alisa was caught in a double bind–her desire to maintain her integrity was at odds with her desire to win her father’s love.
+Alisa was caught in a double bind between her desire to maintain her integrity and her desire to win her father’s love.
+Her conscience was at odds with her desire to have her father’s love.
 Alisa is not alone.
-Double binds are a very common problem for the ACoN soul.
+Double binds are a very common problem for the ACoN* soul.

 You’ve probably been in a bind yourself.
 Have you felt the pull to gossip or triangulate with others so you can be part of the inner crowd and keep the narcissist from talking about you?
 Have you wanted your parents love so much you were willing to say things you didn’t mean or do things you resented to win their love?
 Have you tried to speak your truth only to discover it will drastically change your family dynamics?
 Have you struggled with going along with all the family drama to avoid getting shunned?
 If so, you’ve been in a double bind and been asked to play a game you can never win.

 So how do we live in a world full of double binds and maintain our integrity?
 How do we share our stories authentically and remain in relationship with the people we love?